Model

 (list ofNamedTypedRegister

 ).The list of registers used to pass arguments.
-The registers must belong to
+The registers must belong to the

 Architecture